tingyucha/AOSPRE/docs/README_AOS.txt

 The third requirement is a dependency on a third-party software called the Cloud Resolving Model Radar Simulator (CR-SIM).
-There are look-up tables (LUTS) in the software that are required for AOS.
+There are look-up tables (LUTS) in the software that are required for AOSPRE.
 To download, go
 to: https://you.stonybrook.edu/radar/research/radar-simulators/.
-Once you have installed CR-SIM, you can link the "aux" directory to your AOS code directory.
+Once you have installed CR-SIM, you can link the "aux" directory to your AOSPRE code directory.
 This will be discussed in a little more detail later in this document.

-The last pre-requisite to run the AOS system is WRF or CM1 model output.
+The last pre-requisite to run the AOSPRE system is WRF or CM1 model output.
 The functions are expecting certain variables, so a list of these are provided in a separate document called: WRF_VARIABLES.txt.
-It is effectively an "ncdump" of the variables in one example output file used in the AOS testing.
-If your model output has at least all of these variables, it should be able to run in the AOS system.
+It is effectively an "ncdump" of the variables in one example output file used in the AOSPRE testing.
+If your model output has at least all of these variables, it should be able to run in the AOSPRE system.

 An optional component of this software is to run with parallel computing resources.
 It is currently set up to use OpenMPI.
 If